 Payathonzu translates as ‘Temple of Three Buddhas’ and is made up of three small temples that are joined by a narrow passageway.

-One of my favourite of Bagan’s pagodas was Tayok Pye Paya, a turreted castle straight out of a gothic fairy tale.
-Apparently the views from the top are amazing but unfortunately you can no longer access it.
+Apparently, the views from the top are amazing but unfortunately, you can no longer access it.
 I was happy just to admire its beauty as we approached it along the dusty path.

 After saying goodbye and leaving a generous tip, we grabbed our bikes and took a narrow trail deep into the central plains, sliding in the deep sand as we went.